rockingdingo/context_recommendation/README.md

 ## context_recommendation
 Contextual Recommendation Implementation for Research Purposes.

+## Environment
+python: python2/python3
+tensorflow: 1.6.0
+numpy: 1.15.3
+cPickle/_pickle: 1.71

 ### 1. Dataset
 Yelp Dataset(The experiment in paper is conducted on Version 7).
-Latest dataset (version 9) can be downloaded from: https://www.kaggle.com/yelp-dataset/yelp-dataset
+Latest dataset (version 9) can be downloaded from: https://www.kaggle.com/yelp-dataset/yelp-dataset.
+(There are some minor changes in different versions of dataset, e.g. 'neighbourhood' features, etc.)

 Unzip the archive file and you can see: yelp_academic_dataset_review.json, yelp_academic_dataset_business.jsonm, yelp_academic_dataset_user.json